 This strain is very profilic and for sure fast growers.
 Further on, they're quite hardy.
 The dot on both sides of the chest is a specific mark to this strain.

-Although panda guppes were already known for a longer period of time, they just became more popular about 4 years ago (back in 2012).
+Although panda guppies were already known for a longer period of time, they just became more popular about 4 years ago (back in 2012).
 Way before that period I only had the opportunity to purchase males and no females.
 A bit hard to breed the line without the right females.
 Fortunately, the past few years also females of this fancy strains are at hand.
 One of the reasons why I've started keeping them again.
 Another reason is the size of the males.
 I'm really fond of smaller guppies (btw, females tend to get the same size as a regular female guppy).

 Although, the name "panda" seems very logical because of the "black&white" combination, there are sufficient males which are almost fully black covered.

 The influence of pink and moscow is also noticeable when the male is younger before the black markings have fully coloured up.
 And also with most females there's a slight pink noticeable at the rear part of the body.
 And as the picture above shows, also somewhat pink on the head (not all females show this pink on the head).
+It's also the pink gene that will keep the body length short.

 Most males also tend to have a blue shine on their body when light reflects on them.